vuejs/eslint-plugin-vue/docs/rules/component-definition-name-casing.md

-# enforce specific casing for the name property in Vue components (vue/name-property-casing)
+# enforce specific casing for component definition name (vue/component-definition-name-casing)

-- :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.
-- :warning: This rule was **deprecated** and replaced by [vue/component-definition-name-casing](component-definition-name-casing.md) rule.

-Define a style for the `name` property casing for consistency purposes.
+Define a style for component definition name casing for consistency purposes.

 ## :book: Rule Details